 Department of Humanities and Fine Arts

-English, Communication, Foreign Languages, Religion & Philosophy, History and Music compose the Department of Humanities and Fine Arts.
-HFA offers five majors–Communication, English Literary Arts or Writing Arts, History, and Music Education–and six minors–Professional Writing, English, Communication, History, Music, African American Studies and Religious Studies.
+Communication, Foreign Languages, Religion & Philosophy, History and Music comprise the Department of Humanities and Fine Arts.
+HFA offers three majors–Communication, History, and Music–and minors–Communication, History, Music, African American Studies and Religious Studies.

-HFA sponsors an array of student organizations and activities, in and out of the classroom, including Choir, Jazz Ensemble, Quiet Storm Poets, HT Film Society, and a vibrant schedule of field trips, theater, poetry and musical performances, readings and discussions by authors, filmmakers and photographers, and an ongoing foreign language and cultural arts gallery in the lobby of Jackson-Moody.
+HFA sponsors an array of student organizations and activities, in and out of the classroom, including Choir and Jazz Ensemble, a vibrant schedule of musical performances, and an ongoing foreign language, history and cultural arts gallery in the lobby of Jackson-Moody.

 Faculty in the Department of Humanities and Fine Arts are scholars, artists, teachers and researchers who bring expansive and diverse fields of knowledge and experience in the humanities and fine arts.

 Two music majors represented HT in the African-American Jazz Caucus’s All-Star Big Band in New York City.
 Philip Adair, piano and Willie Noel, trombone competed in a taped national competition among the HBCU jazz programs.
 The 2009 AAJC/HBCU All-Star Big Band rehearsed and performed a Sunday concert at the Schomburg Center for Research in Black Culture of the New York Public Library System located in New York City, NY, January 28, 2009-February 1, 2009.